christianstefaniw/ChristianStefaniw/README.md

 - 🌱 I’m currently learning Machine Learning and Blockchain

-- 👯 I’m looking to collaborate on [MarkSpace](https://github.com/ChristianStefaniw/MarkSpace)
+- 👯 I’m looking for internships

 - 💬 Ask me about Flutter, Dart, Django, Python, and Java